 Hook and Loop Patches: Some designs incorporate both Velcro sides as part of the patch, making it adjustable or customized.

-If you don't have a sewing machine, you can attach Velcro to fabric by:
+If you don't have a machine, you can attach Velcro to fabric by:

 Hand-Sewing: Using a strong needle, sew small, close stitches around the Velcro's edges.